HackingTeam: Use by repressive governments

-HackingTeam has been criticized for selling its products and services to governments with poor human rights records, including Sudan, Bahrain, Venezuela, and Saudi Arabia.
+HackingTeam has been criticized for selling its products and services to governments with poor human rights records, including Sudan, Bahrain, Venezuela, Saudi Arabia and Morocco.

 In June 2014, a United Nations panel monitoring the implementation of sanctions on Sudan requested information from HackingTeam about their alleged sales of software to the country in contravention of United Nations weapons export bans to Sudan.
 Documents leaked in the 2015 data breach of HackingTeam revealed the organization sold Sudanese National Intelligence and Security Service access to their "Remote Control System" software in 2012 for 960,000 Euros.

 In response to the United Nations panel, the company responded in January 2015 that they were not currently selling to Sudan.
 In a follow-up exchange, HackingTeam asserted that their product was not controlled as a weapon, and so the request was beyond the scope of the panel.
 There was no need for them to disclose previous sales, which they considered confidential business information.

 The U.N. disagreed.
 "The view of the panel is that as such software is ideally suited to support military electronic intelligence (ELINT) operations it may potentially fall under the category of 'military ... equipment' or 'assistance' related to prohibited items," the secretary wrote in March.
 "Thus its potential use in targeting any of the belligerents in the Darfur conflict is of interest to the Panel."

 In the fall of 2014, the Italian government abruptly froze all of HackingTeam's exports, citing human rights concerns.
 After lobbying Italian officials, the company temporarily won back the right to sell its products abroad.